 When developing a program to increase front office sales activity, the front office manager, in conjunction with other department directors and employees, should identify as specifically as possible the hotel products and services to be promoted.
-A typical outline of promotional areas follows:
+A typical outline of promotional areas would be as follows:

-I. Front office
+- I. Front office

 - A. Reservations

 - 1. Upselling when reservation is placed

 - 2. Additional reservations during registration and checkout

-- B. Rooms
+B. Rooms

-- 1. Upgrading reservation during registration
+- 1. Upgrading of reservation during registration

 - 2. Promotional packages

 - 3. Office rentals

 - 4. Movie library rental

 - 5. Computer games for children

-C. Office services
+C. Secretarial services